langjam/jam0001/nebelhut/README.md

 bind 'result + 1 * 2 n
 ```

 `bind` takes an identifier as first argument.
 The quote character (`'`) is needed to prevent Flamingo from looking up the value of `result` which doesn’t exist yet because we are about to bind it!
 We are just interested in the name `result`.
-We can also simply rebind the value at a later time.
+We can also simply bind a different value to `result` at a later time.

 ```
 bind 'result "foo"